paris-saclay-cds/ramp-workflow/README.md

 ### Get familiar with starting kits

-Starting kits in [ramp-kits](https://github.com/ramp-kits) are working workflows and workflow instantiations.
+Starting kits in [ramp-kits][rkits] are working workflows and workflow instantiations.
 They work out of the box.
 You can run them using the [`test_submission`](bin/test_submission) script that simply executes [`test_submission.py`](rampwf/test_submission.py) in the starting kit.
 For example, clone the titanic starting kit and test it by
 ```
 mkdir ramp-kits
 cd ramp-kits